In beachy Galveston, locals buckle down without power after Beryl's blow during peak tourist season

 Yet even Greater Houston’s storm-seasoned neighbors got taken off guard by Beryl’s sudden arrival.
 Crashing unusually early in the calendar, the Category 1 hurricane brought the island’s tourism-based economy to a halt during a time when local restaurants rely on an influx of beachgoers to lift revenues.
 Despite the widespread power outage, businesses and residents are buckling down.

 The loss ruined his entire inventory.
 He said enough mozzarella cheese to fill the back of his truck had gone to waste.
-Also spoiled was an 8-foot chest full of fries and an estimated 3,000 pounds of pepperonis.
+Also spoiled was an 8-foot chest full of fries and an estimated 300 pounds (130 kg) of pepperoni.

 Vincent no longer expects much from a year he had anticipated would finally bring “daylight” for his family-run restaurant founded in 2018.
 He said most of their annual sales come during the three summer months and that “this tourism season is probably done for.”

-Note: This story has been updated to correct the estimated amount of spoiled pepperoni at Way West Grill and Pizzeria to 300 pounds, not 3,000 pounds.